We are pleased to announce Dr. Najwa Javed as our Fifteenth Muslim Woman of the Month!

 As I continued to hone my skills and got better and better, what I started to see was an influx of patients who were no longer ill, but who were young, healthy individuals, who were having a hard time finding proper shoe gear, so that they could go to a meeting and walk in something that didn’t look like they were wearing orthopedic-style shoes.

-My practice kind of evolved from trauma and limb salvage to doing more biomechanical work, treating CEOs of companies, VCs, socially active women, all of these high-profile patients, and all of them would say, “Dr. Javed, we don’t want to constantly be wearing athletic shoes and these big bulky orthotics.”
+My practice evolved from trauma and limb salvage to doing more biomechanical work, treating CEOs of companies, VCs, socially active women, all of these high-profile patients, and all of them would say, “Dr. Javed, we don’t want to constantly be wearing athletic shoes and these big bulky orthotics.”

 My idea was, if I’m fashionable, and I don’t like to be boxed into one type of look, how can I help find a solution for the men and women that I treat?
-And from that came this huge research opportunity to see how footwear and the innovations in footwear were failing us.
+From that came this huge research opportunity to see how footwear and the innovations in footwear were failing us.

 I decided to come up with an insole or an orthotic, which we are experts in already, but it had to be very sleek, just a millimeter thick, and we could give that to patients, customize it, and have them use it.